-With dual accreditation from the world’s two pre-eminent education accrediting bodies, a number one ranking in Australia and Asia Pacific by The Economist and a number two ranking in Australia by AFR BOSS Magazine, the University of Queensland Business School MBA ranks amongst the elite global leaders.
+With dual accreditation from the world's two pre-eminent education accrediting bodies, a number one ranking in Australia (AFR BOSS) and Asia Pacific (The Economist), The University of Queensland Business School MBA ranks amongst the elite global leaders.

 Personal insights into the careers, success and ambitions of UQ Business School MBA students from the number 1 MBA program in Australia and Asia Pacific.

 UQ Business School provides visible evidence of skills development using our unique Leadership Capability Framework, developed in-house specifically for the MBA program.

 In the 2012 Excellence in Research for Australia (ERA) Assessment our Management, Finance and Information Systems research was rated as 'well above world standard' whilst Accounting, Auditing & Accountability and Marketing were rated as 'above world standard'.

 The UQ Business School MBA is ranked Number 1 in Australia and Asia Pacific by The Economist, identifying it as the leading MBA provider outside of Europe and North America.
 It has also received a 'Number 1 in Australia' ranking by the Australian Financial Review BOSS magazine.
 In addition, for the last nine years the UQ Business School MBA has received a 5 star rating by Australia's most influential rating body, the Graduate Management Association of Australia.